kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-22-luis-enrique-asks-us-to-review-mbappes-press.md

 - "PSG"
 - "Barcelona"
 image: "https://i.imgur.com/KH8dNBu.jpeg"
-tweet: ""You have to review Mbappé's press. [...]
-Review the press of the entire team, it has facilitated that three can press five and we could then be 4v3 in our backline." - Luis Enrique after PSG's match against Barcelona"
+tweet: "'You have to review Mbappé's press. [...]
+Review the press of the entire team, it has facilitated that three can press five and we could then be 4v3 in our backline.' - Luis Enrique after PSG's match against Barcelona"
 ---

 Luis Enrique after PSG's second-leg Champions League match against Barcelona: